 Discover Liberia’s rich plant and animal life and diverse ecosystems, and learn about the efforts and projects that are conserving the country’s beautiful environment!
 This resource combines information: reports and photos, from projects, organisations or individuals, and regions of the country in one place, and makes it available to all.

 New species of plants, animals, and fungi are still being discovered in the country.
 Recent discoveries here!

 Here, conservation students and enthusiasts and conservationists who want to learn more about the plant and animal life of Liberia can do so.
-Do you want to know about local forestry and conservation resources and legislation, or endemic and regional protected species?
+Do you want to know about local forestry and conservation resources and legislation, or and local Endangered fauna and flora?
 All of this information and more is available here!

-It is our hope that this site will serve to educate budding conservationists, national and international researchers and volunteers, and those with any interest in the subject on the fauna and flora of Liberia.
+It is our hope that this site will serve to educate budding conservationists, national and international researchers and volunteers, and all interested in the fauna and flora of Liberia.
 Enquiries welcome.